 Net interest income is the difference between interest income on interest-earning assets, including loans and securities, and interest expense incurred on interest-bearing liabilities, including deposits and other borrowed funds.
 To evaluate net interest income, management measures and monitors (1) yields on loans and other interest-earning assets, (2) the costs of deposits and other funding sources, (3) the net interest spread and (4) net interest margin.
 Net interest spread is the difference between rates earned on interest-earning assets and rates paid on interest-bearing liabilities.
 Net interest margin is calculated as net interest income divided by average interest-earning assets.
-Because non-interest-bearing sources of funds, such as non-interest-bearing deposits and stockholders' equity also fund interest-earning assets, net interest margin includes the benefit of these non-interest-bearing liabilities, referred to as a "volume change," and it is also affected by changes in yields earned on interest-earning assets and rates paid on interest-earning assets and rates paid on interest-earning assets and rates paid on interest-bearing liabilities, referred to as a "yield/rate change."
+Because non-interest-bearing sources of funds, such as non-interest-bearing deposits and stockholders' equity also fund interest-earning assets, net interest margin includes the benefit of these non-interest-bearing sources of funds.
+Net interest income is affected by changes in the amount and mix of interest-earning assets and interest-bearing liabilities, referred to as a "volume change," and it is also affected by changes in yields earned on interest-earning assets and rates paid on interest-bearing deposits and other borrowed funds, referred to as a "yield/rate change."

-The following table shows the average balance of each principal category of assets, liabilities, and stockholders' equity and the average yields on interest-earning assets and average rates on interest-bearing liabilities for the years ended December 31, 2015, 2014 and 2013.
+The following table shows the average balance of each principal category of assets, liabilities, and stockholders' equity and the average yields on interest-earning assets and average rates on interest-bearing liabilities for the years ended December 31, 2016, 2015 and 2014.
 The yields and rates are calculated by dividing income or expense by the average daily balances of the associated assets or liabilities.